derek901128/advanced_sql_puzzles/README.md

 # advanced_sql_puzzles

-What a treasure trove of SQL puzzles -> https://advancedsqlpuzzles.com/
+Came across this list of 86 SQL puzzles, created by Scott Peters.
+Here's the url to the website: https://advancedsqlpuzzles.com/